QuackJake/JakeQ_Capstone/EULA.md

 ## 3. OWNERSHIP AND INTELLECTUAL PROPERTY

-a) **Ownership**: The Software, including but not limited to all copyrights, patents, trademarks, trade secrets, and other intellectual property rights, is owned by the Company and is protected by [Your Jurisdiction] and international copyright and other intellectual property laws.
+a) **Ownership**: The Software, including but not limited to all copyrights, patents, trademarks, trade secrets, and other intellectual property rights, is owned by the Company and is protected by United States and international copyright and other intellectual property laws.

 b) **Reservation of Rights**: All rights not expressly granted to you in this Agreement are reserved by the Company.
 You acknowledge that you acquire no ownership interest in the Software, or in any related intellectual property rights.